joekleinsorge/blog/content/cv.md

 August 2017 - October 2018

 - Recovered **$300K** by identifying and selling unused or underutilized hardware assets
-- Reduced deployment time of data center infrastructure by **40%** using source controlled configuration files and REDFISH APIs to automate the configuration of bare-metal servers and Dell PowerEdge MX Blades
+- Reduced deployment time of data center infrastructure by **40%** and increase reliability using source controlled configuration files and REDFISH APIs to automate the configuration of bare-metal servers and Dell PowerEdge MX Blades

 ## Leadership and Awards